argosatcore/Deb_Dots/README.md

        sudo apt update && sudo apt full-upgrade

 3. They will work for the most part, but some tweaking is needed to make them work properly on these distributions.
-However, since you are already using either of these two distributions, I will assume that you will know how to adapt these dot files to your system. **Also, make sure to double-check that the packages contained in the boostrapping script are alvailable in your distribution's repositories (even if it is Debian-based), otherwise, the script _will_ fail**.
+However, since you are already using either of these two distributions, I will assume that you will know how to adapt these dot files to your system.

  ---

 ## Bootstrap

 The following steps assume that you are on a running Debian Sid system.
-If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), see note 3 in the previous section.
+If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), **make sure to double-check that the packages contained in the boostrapping script are alvailable in your distribution's repositories (even if it is Debian-based), otherwise, the script _will_ fail**.

 1. In order to bootstrap these dot files, install and use `wget` to download the bootstrapping script called `waystrap.sh`, which is located inside the `Debstrap` directory in this repository.